 People (65%) with height-adjustable desks reported increased productivity after one year and also reported better concentration ability.
 In addition, they said they were more active, refreshed, awake, limber and energetic

-People (65%) said height-adjustable workstations positively impacted their health outside of the workplace.
+People (65%) said height-adjustable desks positively impacted their health outside of the workplace.

 “As the operator of the Fitwel Certification System, we see the continuous demand for research and data to support and drive the implementation of healthy design strategies,” says Abbie Watts, senior researcher at the Center for Active Design, “The ‘Stand Up to Work’ study is an important piece of research that grounds our workplace initiatives and contributes to the larger body of research that supports how we make the connection between health and the design of the built environment.”